14 Beautiful Winter Drives Around the United States

 The arrival of winter means a reduction of tourists (and traffic) in many popular domestic destinations, so it can be the ideal season to explore America’s open roads.
 Plus, cruising through a sparkly white winter wonderland is the perfect activity to set the mood for the season, like exploring a real-life snow globe.

-Just remember, winter driving brings its own set of cautions: the more majestic the conditions, often the more dangerous the road, especially when tooling along unfamiliar routes.
-The Department of Transportation recommends stocking a basic winter survival kit (flashlight, batteries, blanket, snacks, water, gloves, boots, and a first-aid kit); tire chains, an ice scraper, jumper cables, and road flares couldn’t hurt either.
-And always confirm your vehicle’s maintenance is current before a winter trip.
+Keep in mind that winter driving requires its own set of precautions: the more majestic the conditions, often the more dangerous the road, especially when navigating unfamiliar routes.
+The Department of Transportation recommends stocking your ride with a basic winter survival kit containing a flashlight, batteries, blankets, snacks, water, gloves, boots, and a first-aid kit.
+(Tire chains, an ice scraper, jumper cables, and road flares couldn’t hurt either.)
+Always confirm that your vehicle’s maintenance is up-to-date before embarking on a winter trip.

-From Alaskan fjords to New Mexico’s high desert pueblos and covered-bridge country in Indiana, here are America’s top winter drives you’ll want to experience before spring.
+From Alaskan fjords to New Mexico’s high-desert pueblos to covered-bridge country in Indiana to rocky Colorado peaks, here are America’s top winter road trips to plug into Google Maps before the first peek of spring.

 Arches National Park, Utah

 The Route: 36 miles on the park’s Scenic Drive

 What to Expect: Beautiful any time of year, Arches National Park’s natural sandstone sculptures assume an ethereal quality when covered in a layer of snow and bathed in soft winter light — much to the delight of desert photographers.
 The paved scenic drive provides easy access to park attractions like Wolfe Ranch; the Windows Section, home to some of the park’s largest arches; and the Delicate Arch viewpoint, the world’s most famous arch.